Should You Get a Ceiling or Standing Fan?

 Our recommendation: SPIN’s Savannah and Quincy ceiling fans (from $808)

 4. Wind Circulation

 The ceiling fan circulates air in a wider spread, and is considerably more effective than a standing fan in cooling a house down.
 However, if your room is tiny or if you’d like just a little bit more ventilation in a tight spot, such as a cramped dressing area, a standing fan will do the trick.

-Ceiling fans are mounted on the ceiling, so they do not occupy precious floor space, which is great if your apartment doesn’t have that much space to spare.
+Ceiling fans are mounted on the ceiling, so they don’t occupy precious floor space – which is great if your apartment’s on the smaller side.
 But consider this as well – there are standing fans (like tower fans) with slim designs too, and the best part is that they can be moved from room to room.

 Ultimately, it boils down to what you foresee yourself doing with the floor space.
 If you think that you do not have that much space to spare for a standing fan, the ceiling fan will be your best bet.

 Standing fans are generally more affordable than ceiling fans, and come in a range of prices that make purchasing on a strict budget much easier.
 They are also a breeze to purchase as they are commonly sold in electronic and furniture stores, and you can even purchase them online.

 There is also almost no installation work needed to get it moving – just plug it in and voila, instant wind!

 So, should I get a standing or ceiling fan?

 Interior Firm: Orange Interior